 In this Star Trek franchise, the Federation ship Voyager is stranded 70,000 light-years from Earth and has to overcome most fantastic and difficult situations to stay alive while simultaneously not breaching Starfleet rules and the respective code of conduct.
 As allies are rare and enemies plenty, the crew in Star Trek: Voyager (STV) has to ensure strong ties to keep the community going and must not interrupt personal development.

 “An ongoing tension in Star Trek: Voyager, as well as in much literature, film, and television, resides from the friction between the group and the individual.
-The individual may flourish, languish, or even exit the group depending on how string the relationships are and how well the group works with difference.”
+The individual may flourish, languish, or even exit the group depending on how strong the relationships are and how well the group works with difference.”

 Bernardo, a professor emerita at Wagner College, with an eye for the many unique challenges the crew of the Voyager faces and therefore, focuses on “… memory and self-formation, time travel as a narrative device, building communities and the importance of the dynamic between individuals and groups, nostalgia and costume drama as imaginative tools for self creation, the status of self-aware computer-generated beings, interspecies attraction and the importance of difference, trauma … and the relationship between science and spiritual experiences/beliefs.”